Grandparents – Paternal father’s line of Irving Family

 During the 1940’s he was employed as a Storeman and living at Brighton Street, Croydon.
 In the 1950’s Stanley was employed as a Labourer living at Vimy Street, Earlwood, New South Wales.

-Elsie Kathleen Hall died on 4th June 1954 in Earlwood, New South Wales, when she was 54 years old.
+Elsie Kathleen Hall died at hospital on 2 June 1954 in Burwood, New South Wales, when she was 54 years old.
 Elsie was buried in Zone D, Section 16B, Grave 1695, at Rookwood General Cemetery.

-Stanley Loftus Hall died on 12th October 1958 in Earlwood, New South Wales, when he was 64 years old.
+Stanley Loftus Hall died on 12 October 1958 in Earlwood, New South Wales, when he was 64 years old.
 Stanley was buried in General Plaque, Lawn 1, Grave 0108, at Woronora Cemetery, 121 Linden Street, Sutherland, New South Wales.